pop-os/docs/src/customize-pop/appearance-settings.md

 # Appearance Settings

 This section describes the Light and Dark theme options located in the `Appearance` tab.
 These themes apply to all windows across the operating system.
-Selecting a theme also assigns a default desktop background.
+Each theme also includes a default desktop background, unless a background was already assigned by the user while using that theme.

 ![Change Theme](/images/customize-desktop/change-theme.png)